 from Belgium, via Australia & greedy holder of 3 passports

 What is your best traveling experience?
-Planning a solo backpacking adventure from Vancouver to Peru along the West Coast – and finding myself still in Vancouver four & a half years later.
+Planning a solo backpacking adventure from Vancouver to Peru along the West Coast – and finding myself still in Vancouver five & a half years later.
 Thanks to Samesun and Moose Travel for finding me my new home!
-Travel is my life!
+Travel is life!

 What do you love about hostels?
 The buzz of so many different energies makes it always an exciting place.